tatsuokitakayuki/oed-dev/README.md

-# TOED - Text: Open, edit, and download.
+# OED - Open, edit, and download.

 ## What is this
-"TOED" is an example of text editor implementation by PWA (Progressive Web Apps).
+"OED" is an example of text editor implementation by PWA (Progressive Web Apps).
-We make "TOED" mainly for Chromebook (or Chromium OS and OS based) users.
+We make "OED" mainly for Chromebook (or Chromium OS and OS based) users.

 ## Goal
-- Turn "TOED" into a worthy text editor.
+- Turn "OED" into a worthy text editor.
     - Add features.
         1. Make all Ace features as accessible as possible.
             - Immediate priority goals.
         2. Implement functions to be provided as PWA.
-        3. Implements functions unique to "TOED".
+        3. Implements functions unique to "OED".
     - Correct the bug.
     - Prepare source code.

-## Features of "TOED"
+## Features of "OED"
 - A complete progressive web app (PWA).
 Perhaps.
     - We are not using the Chrome API.
     - Usability differs from a general text editor.